Simple Indian Recipes....

 29. Meetha Paratha (sugar stuffing)

-The variations of paratha are also found in other countries like Malaysia (known as roti canai), Mauritius (known as farata) ,Singapore (known as roti prata), Myanmar (known as palata), It is typically had with a dollop of butter, fresh yogurt or some pickle though it goes very well with any spicy gravy too.
-Here is the generalised recipe which can be used for any stuffing.
+The variations of paratha are also found in other countries like Malaysia (known as roti canai), Mauritius (known as farata) ,Singapore (known as roti prata), Myanmar (known as palata), Sri Lanka (known as Farata) and Maldives.
+In future I will be sharing the recipes for there too.

 Ingredients